-Bill Passman only got his first passport at the age of 51 – this year he visited his 100th country in ten years, after quitting his job as a lawyer to travel the world in 2006
+Bill Passman only got his first passport at the age of 51.
+This year, after quitting his job as a lawyer to travel the world in 2006, he visited his 100th country in ten years.

-I was staying at a hostel in Seville when I first came across Bill.
+It was in a hostel in Seville when I first came across Bill.
 He was sat in the reception area fiddling with his iPad.
-At 61, he was probably 30-40 years older than most of the other guests, but seemed perfectly comfortable in his surroundings – and why shouldn’t he?
-It’s not that often you come across people Bill’s age in party hostels, so I guess that’s what intrigued me about him.
+At 61-years-old, he was probably 30-40 years older than most of the other guests, but seemed perfectly comfortable in his surroundings – and why shouldn’t he?
+Although it’s not often that you come across people Bill’s age in hostels, and I guess that’s what intrigued me about him.

 For a 61-year-old, who only got his first passport at the age of 51, he’s covered some ground.
 This year, he completed Death Road in Bolivia for the third time.
-He’s also jumped out of a helicopter in Switzerland, swam in Devil’s Pond, Zambia, and dived with great white sharks in South Africa amongst hundreds of other terrifying activities – none of which frighten him.
+He’s also jumped out of a helicopter in Switzerland, swam in Devil’s Pond in Zambia, and dived with great white sharks in South Africa, which are amongst hundreds of terrifying activities he’s endured – none of which frighten him.

 Bill’s biggest fear is that something bad will happen to his family whilst he’s on his travels.
-When I interview him via Facebook, which seems to be the easiest way to talk to a nomad, he tells me the most difficult thing about travelling is leaving his grandchildren (he has four ranging from four months to 19-years-old) for prolonged periods of time – and that’s a real testament to his character.
+When I interview him via Facebook, the easiest way to keep in touch with a digital nomad, he tells me the most difficult thing about travelling is leaving his grandchildren (he has four ranging from four months to 19-years-old) for prolonged periods of time.
+And that’s a real testament to his character.

 He’s a warm, gentle, family-orientated chap from Louisiana, USA.
-For every travel story, he tells, he recites ten more about his kids or grandchildren.
-He’s also a huge character, not scared of sharing his opinions – be it on politics, the price of booze in a hostel or his favourite subject, travel.
+For every travel story, he recites ten more about his kids or grandkids.
+He’s also a huge character, not scared of sharing his opinions – be it on politics or his favourite subject, travel.
 What stands out most about Bill, is his willingness to listen to other people’s – often monotonous – travel stories (including me).
 For someone who spends his life, essentially, living the dream, he is incredibly patient and modest.

-I ask him where his favourite place is in the world.
+I ask him where his favourite place in the world is.

 “Guatemala is my favourite country.
 I have been there over 25 times in my ten years of travel.
 The people are amazing.
 Antigua is a beautiful colonial city nestled amongst volcanoes and Lake Atitlan has been named one of the most beautiful lakes in the world – it’s surrounded by volcanoes, is very inexpensive and has eternal spring as their weather year round.”